HMS Medusa (1915): Service

 The four destroyers were ordered in June 1914, but the outbreak of the First World War resulted in them being purchased by Britain in August 1914.
 The second of the two ships built by John Brown, named Lesvos by the Greeks, was launched at John Brown's Clydebank shipyard on 27 March 1915 and was completed in May that year.
+She was the seventh Medusa to serve with the Royal Navy.

 On commissioning, Medusa joined the Harwich Force.
 On 4–5 August 1915, Medusa took part in a sweep of four light cruisers and four destroyers of the Harwich Force against German torpedo-boats and trawlers that were believed to be patrolling off Terschelling.
 The force encountered no German surface forces, although a submarine, which quickly dived away, was sighted near the North Hinder light vessel.
 On 16 August 1915, 8 destroyers of the 10th Destroyer Flotilla, including Medusa, set out from Sheerness to escort the minelayer Princess Margaret which was tasked with laying a minefield on the Arum Bank.
 On the afternoon of 17 August, the force encountered a number of neutral and German fishing trawlers, which were suspected of signalling to Germany by radio.
 One trawler, the Roland BX.40, was boarded and scuttled by the destroyer Miranda, while Medusa stopped and searched a second German trawler, the Boreas, while the remaining ships of the force continued on with the mission.
 As the search found no radio, and believing that orders stated that trawlers could only be captured if radios were found, Medusa released Boreas.
 In fact, the commander of the operation, aboard Princess Margaret, had ordered that all German trawlers be sunk as well as any neutral trawlers found with radios.
 Meanwhile, the operation was abandoned after the main force encountered a group of German destroyers, one of which B98, torpedoed and damaged the destroyer Mentor.